kalyanram003/Incident-Log-API/README.md

 ## NOTE
 - Although my core strength lies in Java and Spring Boot, I completed the assignment in Python and Flask to stay aligned with the instructions.
 I am highly adaptable and can quickly work across multiple backend stacks.

-## Contributing

-1. Create a new branch for your feature
-2. Make your changes
-3. Test your changes
-4. Submit a pull request

-## License

-[Specify your license here]

-## Support

-For support, please [contact information or support channels]